PubHubs/PubHubs/docs/deploy/central_platform/README.md

 docker pull registry.science.ru.nl/ilab/pubhubs_canonical/pubhubs:main
 ```

-:exclamation: If central platform image with `main` tag is used, then IRMA demo card will be needed for authentication.
+:exclamation: If central platform image with `main` tag is used, then Yivi demo card will be needed for authentication.

 - Setting up and running Central Platform container.